Muyambop/Muyambop/README.md

 ---

-# 🧱 SafeLine WAF Home Lab — Summary README
+# 🧱 SafeLine WAF Home Lab

 This repository contains a **complete cybersecurity home lab** demonstrating how to deploy and secure a vulnerable web application using **SafeLine Web Application Firewall (WAF)**.